yeagle/jags-alcove/README.rst

 *the data*:

 - stim: a vector containing the stimulus numbers
-- cat_o: a vector containing the observed categorization
 - cat_t: a vector containing the true categorization
 - learn: a vector containing 1 if feedback is given, 0 otherwise